zbunde/tutorials.gschool.it/source/testingIntroduction.liquid.md

 * assert vs assert_equal ()
 * Simplify as much as you can. ()
 * Simplification is for long term understandability, not character preservation. ()
+* Change to Minitest::Spec for a bit easier readability. ()

 ## Homework (You do)